 - Other fees.
-Other fees you may run into include late payment fees, over limit fees (a fee for spending past your credit limit), rewards programme membership fees and cash advance fees.
+Other fees you may run into include late payment fees, over-limit fees (a fee for spending past your credit limit), rewards programme membership fees and cash advance fees.

 What types of credit cards are suitable for beginners?

-How to apply for your first credit card
+Applying for your first credit card

-While most institutions require you to apply for a credit card in your own name, some let you apply for a joint account with your partner.
+While most institutions require you to apply for a credit card in your name, some let you apply for a joint account with your partner.
 If you want to provide someone else with access to your account, you can nominate additional cardholders.

 - Age.
 You must be over the age of 18.

 - Residential status.
-You must be a citizen or permanent New Zealand resident.
+You must be a citizen or a permanent New Zealand resident.
 Some financial institutions offer credit cards to applicants with a student or temporary resident visa.

 - Income information.
 You need to provide copies of your most recent payslips to prove your income.
 If you’re self-employed, you can provide your tax return instead.